 What is MongoDB?

-MongoDB is a NoSQL database that was developed by MongoDB inc, which is schema-free.
-It was designed and created using c++ and javascript allowing for higher connectivity.
-It uses a collection of Documents and has an option for creating schemas as well.
-It doesn’t follow the same structure of a traditional database wherein the data is stored in form of rows.
+MongoDB is a NoSQL database that was developed by MongoDB Inc. and is schema-free.
+It was designed and created using C++ and JavaScript, allowing for higher connectivity.
+It uses a collection of documents and has an option for creating schemas.
+It doesn’t follow the same structure as a traditional database wherein the data is stored in the form of rows.
+Dive into the use cases of MongoDB and why MongoDB is primarily used.

 Key Features of MongoDB